Morrill Tariff

-The Morrill Tariff replaced a lower Tariff of 1857 which, according to historian Kenneth Stampp, had been developed in response to a federal budget surplus in the mid-1850s.
+The Morrill Tariff replaced a lower Tariff of 1857 which had been developed in response to a federal budget surplus in the mid-1850s.

 Two additional tariffs sponsored by Morrill, each higher than the previous one, were passed under President Abraham Lincoln to raise revenue that was urgently needed during the American Civil War.

 The tariff inaugurated a period of continuous protectionism in the United States, and that policy remained until the adoption of the Revenue Act of 1913, or Underwood Tariff.
 The schedule of the Morrill Tariff and both of its successors were retained long after the end of the Civil War.

 History

 Origins

-A high tariff to encourage the development of domestic industry had been advocated for many years, especially by the Whig Party and its longtime leader, Henry Clay.
-Such a tariff was enacted in 1842, however, in 1846, the Democratic Party enacted the Walker Tariff, which cut tariff rates substantially.
+Tariff in United States history has often been made high to encourage the development of domestic industry, and had been advocated, especially by the Whig Party and its longtime leader, Henry Clay.
+Such a tariff was enacted in 1842, but in 1846 the Democratic Party enacted the Walker Tariff, which cut tariff rates substantially.
 The Democrats cut rates even further in the Tariff of 1857, which was highly favorable to the South.